andrey18106/mediadc-docker-example/README.md

 There is a basic Docker Compose configuration example to use [MediaDC](https://github.com/andrey18106/mediadc) application.

 ## Advanced
-* You need to adjust your Nextcloud app container like in [/app/Dockerfile](/mediadc/Dockerfile) to install required dependecies and re-build your container like in [docker-compose.yml](docker-compose.yml#L24).
+* You need to adjust your Nextcloud app container like in [app/Dockerfile](/mediadc/Dockerfile) to install required dependencies and re-build your container like in [docker-compose.yml](docker-compose.yml#L24).
 * after first docker compose launch some settings, have to be changed in the config.php file.
   * locate `\nextcloud-docker-ml-example_nextcloud` volume should be somewhere in `\\wsl.localhost\docker-desktop-data\data\docker\volumes`
   * `_data\config\config.php`